Weakly polynomial functors

-We introduce and study two notions of polynomial functor from a small symmetric monoidal category whose unit is an initial object to an abelian category.
-When the source category is a category of hermitian spaces, we classify polynomial functors of degree $n$ modulo functors of degree $n-1$.
-An important motivation comes from homology of congruence groups or of subgroups $IA$ of the automorphisms of free groups, whose functorial study is part in a natural way of this formalism. \end{small}
+Important motivations of this paper come from the homology of congruence groups and of subgroups $IA$ of the automorphisms of free groups, whose functorial study is part in a natural way of this formalism.
+These two examples are studied in section \ref{ex-S(ab)}.

+This paper is organized as follows.
+In Section 1 we give the definitions of strong polynomial functors and weak polynomial functors and give them properties.
+In Section 2 we show that the notion of strong polynomial functors can be described in terms of cross effects and prove that it extends the usual notion of polynomial functors introduced by Eilenberg and Mac Lane.
+Section 3 concerns the construction of a universal symmetric monoidal category where the unit is a null object from a symmetric monoidal category where the unit is an initial object.
+In Section 4 we study the polynomial functors on the category of finite sets with injections.
+In Section 5 we give examples of polynomial functors from the category of finitely generated free groups where the morphisms are monomorphisms with a given splitting.
+In the last section we prove our main result concerning polynomial functors on categories of hermitians spaces. \end{small}

 {\em Mots clefs} : foncteurs polynomiaux ; espaces hermitiens ; catégories abéliennes ; catégories quotients.

 {\em Classification MSC 2010} : 18E15, 18A25, 18A40, 20J06.